Hazard Insurance vs Homeowners Insurance: What's the Difference?

 What Hazard Insurance Covers

 Hazard insurance covers damage to your home's structure caused by specific covered perils.
-Under a standard HO-3 homeowners policy, dwelling coverage (hazard insurance) works on an open-perils basis, meaning it covers all risks except those explicitly excluded.
+Under a standard HO-3 homeowners policy (the most common form sold in the U.S.), dwelling coverage works on an open-perils basis, meaning it covers all risks except those explicitly excluded.
+To understand this distinction better, see our guide on named perils vs all-risk coverage.

 Covered Perils Include: